TCLee-tech/Google-Challenge-Labs/Cloud Architecture - Design, Implement and Manage/Migrate a MySQL Database to Google Cloud SQL.md

 Reference:
 [gcloud sql databases create](https://cloud.google.com/sdk/gcloud/reference/sql/databases/create)

-4. Create a user
+### 4. Create a user
 From Google Cloud console,
 - Navigation menu > SQL > click on `sql-instance` instance name.
 - On the left-hand SQL navigation menu, select **Users** tab.
 - Click **+ ADD USER ACCOUNT**.
-- In the `Add a user account to instance wordpress` slide-out menu:
+- In the `Add a user account to instance sql-instance` slide-out menu:
     - under `Built-in authentication`, enter **blogadmin** for `User name` and __Password1*__ for `Password`.
-    - under`Host name`, select `Restrict host by IP address or address range` and enter external-IP address of `blog` VM instance.
+    - under`Host name`, select `Restrict host by IP address or address range` and enter External-IP address of `blog` VM instance.
 Change the last octet to 0 with 24 mask, e.g. 34.82.147.67 becomes 34.82.147.**0/24**
     - Less secure alternative is to leave as default `Allow any host`.
 This option is not allowed for progress in this lab.
-Click **ADD**.
+    - Click **ADD**.

 Alternatively, to use Cloud Shell,
 ```